-The interior of the C5 Aircross is similarly eye-catching in design, and available in a range of cloth and leather finishes on the seats.
-However, some of the materials used, and the finish on them, is a bit disappointing compared to rivals.
-Some cheap, flimsy feeling plastics are all too prevalent.
+The interior design of the C5 Aircross is as eye-catching as the bodywork, and available with a range of cloth and leather finishes on the seats.
+However, the quality of some of the materials used, and the finish on them, doesn’t feel as lustrous as in many rivals.
 On the plus side, the standard 12.5-inch colour screen that replaces traditional dials is suitably funky, and configurable in a number of different ways.
 It ties in with the infotainment system, operated through an 8.0-inch touchscreen and aided by an array of touch-sensitive buttons underneath.
 They’re not sensitive enough, unfortunately, so you find yourself jabbing a finger at them repeatedly in order to get your commands to register, and the on-screen menus are rather convoluted and confusing, too.
 However, you can get around the iffy operating system by using the Android Auto, Apple CarPlay and MirrorLink smartphone connectivity that comes as standard.
 The upgraded seats, which are standard on Flair and Flair Plus models, are very comfortable.

 There’s also plenty of storage in the cabin, with good-sized cupholders in the centre console and a huge cubbyhole under the armrest that’s also cooled by the air-conditioning system, making it ideal for drinks and snacks.
 The glovebox is big, too, and there are storage pockets in all four doors.
 All-in-all, this is one of the roomiest and most practical cars of its type.